Table of Contents

-In the past, many Secretary of State Offices did not actively pursue non-registered businesses.
-Improvements in technology and increased communication between state offices, however, mean an increasing number of investigations in recent years.
-If a state determines that you have transacted business without a business registration, they can assess fines for each transaction.
-They can also assess late penalties going back to the first transaction ever completed there.
+In the past, Secretary of State’s Offices often did not actively pursue non-registered businesses.
+Improvements in technology and increased communication between jurisdictions, however, mean an increasing number of investigations in recent years.
+If a state determines that you have transacted business without a business registration, they can assess fines for each transaction going back to the first transaction ever completed there.

 Department of Revenue (DOR)

-Most states automatically create a tax account for your business when you register with their Secretary of State Office.
-In a handful of states, however, businesses must file a separate business registration with the Department of Revenue.
-Your business’ structure plays a key role in determining whether you need a DOR registration.
-It also affects what forms need to be file and what supporting documentation must be provided.
+Your business’ structure plays a key role in determining whether you need to register with the DOR, as well as what forms you need to file and what supporting documentation you must provide.
 This may include initial Foreign Corporation Tax or Corporate Franchise Tax filings.

-If you use a third-party provider, such as ILSA, to manage your initial registration or your ongoing tax filings, you may need to provide a limited Power of Attorney.
-This form authorizes the provider to access your tax account information.
+If you use a third-party provider, such as ReSource Pro, to manage your initial registration or your ongoing tax filings, you may need to provide a limited Power of Attorney.
+This form authorizes us to access your tax account information.